Believe it or not, home remedies can be some of the best ways to treat flu symptoms.

 These kid-friendly flu home remedies may also help your child feel better.

 - Try a cool-mist humidifier to soothe a sore throat.
 Put it close to your child's bed.

-- Only for children older than 1 year, give a teaspoon of honey prior to brushing their teeth to help with nighttime cough.
+- For children older than 1 year, give them a teaspoon of honey at night – before they brush their teeth – to help with a nighttime cough.
+If they don't like honey plain, you can mix it in warm water.
 See more cough remedies for kids.